-Here’s a variation of a question that I always get at this time of year: Someone told me yesterday that it’s better to answer “No” to the “Do you intend to apply for need based financial aid” question on the Common Application.
-My son has already submitted his applications and he answered “yes” to that [...]
+Should I Apply for Financial Aid?
+Here’s a variation of a question that I always get during admission season: Someone told me yesterday that it’s better to answer “No” to the “Do you intend to apply for need based financial aid” question on the Common Application.
+My son has already submitted his applications and he [...]

 Subscribe to Newsletter

 Join Lynn's newsletter and be among the first to know what's going on in the college world.
 Enter your email address below to get started:

 - Deadbeat Parents Who Won’t Help Pay for College February 27, 2012

 - Getting Financial Aid As an Independent Student January 15, 2010